dalgu90/mimic-tools/README.md

 ### 2.5 - Process documents with cTAKES

-To process the documents with [cTAKES](http://ctakes.apache.org/), you must first download and install cTAKES 3.2.2 by downloading and following the instructions on the official website.
+To process the documents with [cTAKES](http://ctakes.apache.org/), you must first download and install cTAKES 3.2.2 by following the instructions on the official website.
 You must also download Java JDK 1.8+.

 ```bash
 python ~/mimic-w2v-tools/main.py CTAKES \